nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

 ### Running from the Command Line

-Change into the nats.java directory, and then using gradle, build the source
+Change into the nats.java directory, and then using gradle, build the source:

 ```shell
 gradle build -x test